girl in pink sweatshirt

 Supportive Guides & Journaling for Healing

-• The Good Mourning – Offers helpful advice in a kid-friendly tone.
+• The Good Mourning – Offers helpful advice for grief and mourning death in a kid-friendly tone.

-• How I Feel – Provides writing prompts to express emotions safely.
+• How I Feel – Grief journal for kids, provides writing prompts to express emotions safely.

 • Our Story – Encourages tweens to record memories of their loved one in a meaningful keepsake.